lberrie/PopulationMixingCode/README.md

 # PopulationMixingCode
-Code for the simulations used for the paper: Is the association between childhood leukaemia and population mixing an artefact of focusing on ‘clusters’ of cases?
+Code for the simulations used for the paper: The association between childhood leukemia and population mixing: an artefact of focusing on clusters?